Chernivtsi: Polish National House in Chernivtsi

 The history of the Polish community in Chernivtsi dates back to the late 18th century, when authorities of the Habsburg Empire encouraged Poles to move to Bucovina.
 By the mid-19th century, several Polish organizations existed in the city, including Bratnia Pomoc (Brotherly Aid) and Czytelnia Polska (Polish Reading Room).
 On the initiative of publishers of the Gazeta Polska daily newspaper, collection of money for the construction of Polish House was initiated.
-In early 20th century, two Polish activists, doctor Tadeusz Mischke and judge Jakub Simonowicz purchased a house.
+In the early 20th century, two Polish activists, doctor Tadeusz Mischke and judge Jakub Simonowicz purchased a house.
 In 1904, its expansion was initiated.
 It was carried out by architect Franciszek Skowron, interior decorator Konrad Górecki and sculptors from Zakopane, Skwarnicki and Gerasimowicz.
 The expansion was completed in 1905, and Polish House operated until World War II.

 In 1945, Soviet authorities opened here a cinema, later a music school.
 Currently, the complex houses Adam Mickiewicz Association of Polish Culture.

 Apart from the Polish House, Chernivtsi also has German, Romanian and Jewish Houses.